Updating a Node Pool

 System Disk

 System disk used by the node OS.
-The disk size ranges from 40 GiB to 1024 GiB.
+The value ranges from 40 GiB to 1024 GiB.
 The default value is 50 GiB.

 System Disk Encryption: System disk encryption safeguards your data.
 Snapshots generated from encrypted disks and disks created using these snapshots automatically inherit the encryption setting.
-This function is available only in certain regions.
+Only the nodes of the Elastic Cloud Server (VM) type in certain regions support system disk encryption.
+For details, see the console.- Not encrypted is selected by default.

-• After setting System Disk Encryption to Encryption, choose an existing key.
+- After setting System Disk Encryption to Enabled (key), choose an existing key.
 If no key is available, click View Key List and create a key.
 After the key is created, click the refresh icon next to the key text box.

 Data Disk